KedwithGod/ecommerce/README.md

 // check for email address and username
 // store user id, on phone, user it to fetch user data, if user resume app

+// guest user can have account in order to create an history for them